A Day in the Life of a Medical Outreach Volunteer

 (Para, para, paradise with plenty of reefs to snorkel and explore!)

 After a huge day of training, it’s time to head back to the floating mobile base and relax for the afternoon.
 You've earned it!
 With hundreds of species of colourful fish, clams, sea turtles and dolphins on your doorstep, you can swim, sail, snorkel a reef or free-dive in your spare time.
 With open-wide surroundings you can explore all the clear waters and secret island caves too.
 Depending on the season you can even take a dip with Humpback whales (July-October).
 Plus, there are always marine biology seminars or exploration tours happening on board too with the Marine Research team!(End your day in tropical Tonga style with ultimate relaxation)

 Sit down for an on-board feast prepared by the team and debrief on the day that was.
 The party doesn't stop after dark - there's a huge array of awesome island activities to sink your teeth into.
 Bond with your volunteer squad with beach bonfires, night time snorkeling and star gazing.
 Now you've earned yourself a sleep.
 Rest up though, you’re in for another huge day tomorrow!

 On this perfect adventure you can stay for as little or as long as you like with project operation blocks running in 11 day intervals, so you can stay for 11 days, 22, 33 or more.
 You'll engage in a timeless culture and the friendliest folk around and connect isolated communities with medical skills and techniques to lead them into the future!

-If you've just fallen in love with this daydreamy South Pacific adventure, click away at that little blue button to get involved or find out more today…
+If you've just fallen in love with this daydreamy South Pacific adventure, click away at that little red button to get involved or find out more today…